School of Jazz and Contemporary Music: Academics

 The School of Jazz and Contemporary Music offers Bachelor of Fine Arts (BFA) degrees in jazz and contemporary music with concentrations in vocal and instrumental performance.

-The core curriculum includes courses in performance, analysis, composition, music history, and liberal arts.
+The core curriculum includes courses in performance, improvisation, composition, music history, and liberal arts.
 In addition, students can select or audition for a wide range of elective courses and narrow their focus as they advance toward graduation.